gousiosg/homepage/about.md

 ### Bio

-*Dr. Georgios Gousios* is an associate professor at the Software Engineering Group, Delft University of Technology, where he leads the group's Software Analytics lab.
-He works in the fields of sofware ecosystems, software testing, and machine learning for software engineering.
-His research has been published in top venues (ICSE, FSE, TSE), where he has received 4 distinguished paper awards.
-He is the main author of the GHTorrent data collection and curation framework (for which he received a foundational contribution award) and various widely used tools and datasets.
-Currently, he is leading the FASTEN project, that aims to improve the state of dependency management, and the CodeFeedr project which delivers real time software analytics.
+*Dr. Georgios Gousios* is a research engineer at Facebook, Menlo Park and an associate professor at the Software Engineering Group, Delft University of Technology (on leave).
+His expertise is the application of advanced program analyis, data science and machine learning techniques for improving developer productivity and operational efficiency.
+He works in the fields of dependency management, effort estimation, and machine learning for software engineering.
+His research has been published multiple times in top venues, where he has received 4 distinguished paper awards.
+He is the main author of the GHTorrent data collection and curation framework, the (co-)PI of the FASTEN project that brings fine-grained analysis to program ecosystems and various other widely used tools and datasets.

 Dr. Gousios holds a PhD with distinction in Software Engineering (mining software repositories) from the Athens University of Economics and Business (AUEB) and an MSc with distinction (software engineering) from the University of Manchester.
-In spring 2019, he spent a sabbatical at Facebook, Menlo Park.

 A full CV can be provided upon request.